smaurice101/acnsmauricedsmas/README.md

     important than others
     2. Automatically model your data for seasonality: Winter, Shoulder, and Summer seasons
     3. Automatically clean your data for outliers
-    4. Automatically make predictions using the BEST algorithm (out of hundreds) that best model your data
+    4. Automatically make predictions using the BEST algorithm (out of hundreds of advanced algorithms) that best model your data
     5. Do all this in minutes

 To install this library a request should be made to the system administrator **_sebastian.maurice@gmail.com_** for a username and password.
 Once you have these credentials then install this Python library.